 2. Chill the dough at least 4 hours, or overnight.
 Roll into 18 g balls, and place on baking sheet.
 Press the balls with the back of a fork to create a criss-cross pattern on the tops.
 Chill dough balls while preheating oven to 350 degrees (or while previous tray is baking).
 Bake for 7 minutes, 40 seconds; turn tray, bake for 2 minutes.
 Cool on wire rack.

-3. Make the peanut butter frosting by adding all of the ingredients to a mixer in the order listed, and beating until well combined and fluffy.
+3. Make the peanut butter frosting by adding all of the ingredients to a mixer in the order listed, and beating until well combined after each addition of sugar, and then until fluffy.

-4. To make the chocolate ganache, heat the heavy cream in the microwave for 25 seconds.
+4. To make the chocolate ganache, heat the heavy cream in the microwave just until very warm (for us, that was 25 seconds).
 Pour over chocolate chips in a heavy bowl.
 Let sit 1 minute, then stir until smooth.
-Melt the butter, stir in the cocoa until smooth.
+Melt the butter in a separate bowl, and stir in the cocoa until smooth.
 Combine the two chocolates.
 Allow to cool to room temperature.

 5. To assemble the cookies, place 8g of ganache (roughly 1/2 Tbsp) on one cookie, and 16g of peanut butter frosting on another cookie.
 Press the two cookies gently together.